 Recently, when asked about the appeal of limestone architecture, Robert A.M.
 Stern, the former Dean of the Yale School of Architecture, simply stated: “Limestone buildings look solid.
 They don’t look like buildings you can open with a can opener.”
 It was a biting but accurate critique of modern construction practices which favor inexpensive façade coverings over more enduring options like natural stone.
-Our reliance on these impermanent materials is the reason that today’s buildings have an average lifespan of just 30 years, whereas the great stone edifices of the past have remained standing for centuries.
+Our reliance on these impermanent materials is the reason that today’s buildings have an average lifespan of just 30 years, whereas some ancient edifices have remained standing for centuries.

 The good news is that innovative manufacturing and cladding techniques have greatly reduced the costs and hassles associated with stone construction, once again making limestone a viable option for architects.
 These stunning façades, clad in thin blocks of real limestone, are built to stand the test of time, but at a fraction of the price.